Service Evaluation

 While pairing steps vary slightly by model, the basic process for Jabra Enhance hearing aids is:

-1. Download the Jabra Enhance app on your smartphone (iOS or Android).
+- Download the App: Install the Jabra Enhance app on your smartphone (iOS or Android).

-2. Power on the hearing aid device, place it in ear and ensure it is visible to the smartphone via Bluetooth/LE.
+- Power on: Turn on the hearing aid device, place it in your ear, and ensure it is visible to the smartphone via Bluetooth/LE.

-4. For streaming features (where supported), enable Bluetooth LE Audio or Auracast in the smartphone’s settings, then select the hearing aid as the audio output.
+- Enable streaming: For streaming features (where supported), enable Bluetooth LE Audio or Auracast in your smartphone’s settings, then select the hearing aid as the audio output.

 Always refer to the included quick-start guide for your specific model.